Warm-up: What are the laws and policies governing access to reproductive resources in your state/city?

 - Bonus: examine this issue in the context of COVID-19.

-Around the world, women and individuals with female reproductive systems face distinct barriers in accessing reproductive and other healthcare services.
-This can range from stigmas surrounding deliberate family planning interventions such as contraception or access to abortions, to high rates of maternal mortality - mothers dying because of complications related to pregnancy or childbirth - in parts of the United States and other parts of the world.
+Around the world, women and gender diverse people face distinct barriers in accessing reproductive and other healthcare services.
+This can range from stigmas surrounding deliberate family planning interventions such as contraception or access to abortions, to high rates of maternal mortality - people dying because of complications related to pregnancy or childbirth.

-This lesson looks at seven different stories from seven different countries.
-Each reporting story featured provides a look into the legal, political, and cultural attitudes surrounding reproductive health issues ranging from virginity tests in Morocco to access to abortion in Ecuador to parental leave for parents who need to take time off from work to care for newborn children in Denmark and all over the world.
+This lesson looks at ten different stories from seven different countries.
+Each reporting story featured provides a look into the legal, political, and cultural attitudes surrounding reproductive health issues ranging from virginity tests in Morocco to access to abortion in Ecuador to parental leave for people who need to take time off from work to care for newborn children in Denmark and all over the world.

 Objectives: